-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Oceanic Iron Ore Corp. and its subsidiary (together, the Company) as at December 31, 2019 and 2018, and its financial performance and its cash flows for the year ended December 31, 2019 and the nine months ended December 31, 2018 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Oceanic Iron Ore Corp. and its subsidiary (together, the Company) as at December 31, 2020 and 2019, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS).